 Fantastic Breaches & Where to Find Them

 When we talk about large sharks, most people usually think of far-off places... tropical destinations, with coral reefs and secluded islands.
-So it might surprise you to learn that, in fact, the worlds second largest shark can commonly be sighted in British waters!
-And not only are they often seen in the UK, but they have even been known to put on fantastic displays - launching their enormous bodies completely out of the surface of the water!
+So it might surprise you to learn that, in fact, the worlds second largest shark can be found in the cold and rainy waters of Great Britain!
+And not only are they often seen in the UK, but they have even been known to put on quite a show - launching their enormous bodies completely out of the surface of the water!
 Why on Earth do basking sharks Cetorhinus maximus) jump around like that?
 And (more importantly) where can we go see it!?

 Basking Sharks are Gentle Giants

-Reaching enormous sizes up to 12 metres in length and weighing in at as much 16 tonnes, basking sharks are truly huge!
-Yet, basking sharks are not voracious predators!
+Reaching enormous sizes up to 12 metres in length and weighing in at around 5 metric tonnes, basking sharks are truly huge!
+Yet, basking sharks are the not active, voracious predators you might picture when you think of a big shark.
 Like whale sharks (Rhincodon typus) and megamouths (Megachasma pelagios), basking sharks are filter feeders.
-Cruising at a leisurely 3 km an hour with their mouth open, they can filter 500 tons of water each hour through their gills, sifting out “zooplankton” (tiny animals such as crustaceans, and eggs and larvae of larger animals) to eat (Compagno, 1984).
+Cruising at a leisurely 1-3 km an hour with their mouth open, they can filter 500 tons of water each hour through their gills, sifting out “zooplankton” (tiny animals such as crustaceans, and eggs and larvae of larger animals) to eat (Compagno, 1984).

-Active predatory sharks such as white sharks (Carcharodon carcharias), shortfin makos (Isurus oxyrinchus) and common thresher sharks (Alopias vulpinus), commonly jump out of the water (this is known as "breaching") when they are hunting prey.
-But basking sharks do not require these surprise attacks with great bursts of speed to get their food (Compagno, 1984).
-So why do these sharks jump?
+Active predatory sharks like white sharks (Carcharodon carcharias), shortfin makos (Isurus oxyrinchus) and common thresher sharks (Alopias vulpinus), often jump out of the water when they are hunting prey.
+This is known as "breaching".
+But basking sharks do not need to use these surprise attacks with great bursts of speed to get their food (Compagno, 1984).
+So why on Earth do basking sharks jump?

 Do They Jump to Communicate?

 Sharks have all 5 senses that humans can relate to (sight, hearing, touch, taste, smell), but also have 2 other senses through which they can receive cues!
-Sharks are able to detect electromagnetism through the “Ampullae of Lorenzini” (gelly-filled organs in their snout) and are able to detect movement of water and changing pressure through their “lateral line” (a short-range mechanosensory structure which runs along the centre-line on both sides of the body from nose to tail (you can see this organ if you look on each side of any fish you have in a home aquarium!)).
+Sharks are able to detect electromagnetism through the “Ampullae of Lorenzini” - gelly-filled organs in their snout.
+They can also sense the movement of water and changing pressure through their “lateral line” - a short-range mechanosensory structure which runs along the centre-line on both sides of the body from nose to tail.
+You can see this organ if you look on each side of any fish you have in a home aquarium!

 The action of jumping and landing back on the surface of the water might communicate size to other sharks through visual cues (a large splash), auditory cues (a loud sound as the shark hits the water) or water displacement (movement of water particles caused by the shark landing).
-It might be a basking shark's way of communicating with other sharks about foraging opportunities or to find a mate (Hawkes et al, 2020 & Rudd, 2020 & Rudd et al, 2021).
+So breaching might be a basking shark's way of communicating with other sharks about foraging opportunities or to find a mate (Gore et al, 2018, Hawkes et al, 2020, Rudd, 2020, Rudd et al, 2021).

 Do Basking Sharks Breach to Dislodge Parasites?

-It is also possible that basking sharks use breaching for the maintenance of their health.
+It is also possible that basking sharks use breaching as a personal hygiene routine.
 Spinner dolphins (Stenella longirostris) jump to dislodge parasites, as the force of their bodies against the surface knocks pests from the surface of their skin.
-Basking sharks are plagued by lampreys (a jawed fish with a toothed, sucking mouth, which bore into flesh to suck blood), so it is very possible they breach to get rid of these parasites (Hawkes et al, 2020 & Rudd, 2020 & Rudd et al, 2021).
+Basking sharks are plagued by lampreys (a jawed fish with a toothed, sucking mouth, which bore into flesh to suck blood), so it is very possible they breach to get rid of these parasites (Hawkes et al, 2020, Rudd, 2020, Rudd et al, 2021).

 Jumping into the Future

-To try to answer these question, scientists are now making the most of modern technology to learn more about breaching.
+To try to answer these questions, scientists are now making the most of modern technology to learn more about breaching.
 Using underwater cameras that follow sharks or are even attached to the animal via a tag, we can now actually get a shark's-eye-view of these spectacular jumps!
-(Rudd et al, 2021)
+(Rudd et al, 2021).

 What Does Breaching Mean?

-It is very important to understand why basking sharks breach because it can tell a lot about where their critical habitats are.
-For example, if basking sharks breach when they are feeding, this would suggest that an area is important foraging habitat.
+It is really important to understand why basking sharks breach because it can tell us a lot about where their critical habitats are.
+For example, if basking sharks breach when they are feeding, this would suggest that the place where they are jumping is an important foraging area.
 On the other hand, if they breach during courtship displays, this would suggest the area may act as a mating site (Rudd, 2020).